 The annual report is published every year at the same time as the state database, and it presents key findings from the SID.
-The report, "The Adequacy and Fairness of State School Finance Systems," is currently in its third edition, and it focuses on three "core" state-level measures:
+The report, "The Adequacy and Fairness of State School Finance Systems," is currently in its fifth edition, and it focuses on three "core" state-level measures:

 - 1. Fiscal effort: how much does each spend on K-12 education as a percentage of its total economic capacity? - 2.
-Adequacy: do states spend enough to meet the benchmark goal of national average test scores (by district poverty level)? - 3.
-Progressivity: do high-poverty districts in each state receive more resources than low-poverty districts?
+Statewide adequacy: how many of each state's students attend schools in underfunded districts? - 3.
+Equal opportunity: is funding less adequate in high-poverty districts than in low-poverty districts?